-Based on the discussion above, there is a lot to be done in relation to the issues of orphan, The first such step should be to synchronise the upper age limit of those regarded as orphans to the one used for youth especially because up to age 23 or 24 most would still be at school.
-Second, there is need to assess child care system in Botswana with a view of assisting orphan with no family support to have a place to leave their children while at school of looking for employment.
-There are orphans who opt to live under conditions of poverty with their children because they have no one to help them.
+Based on the result provided in the tables and the discussion presented, the Government has done a lot because there seem not to be major differences in the situation of the orphans compared to the situations of non-orphans apart from their proportionate size.
+However, there is a lot to be done in relation to the issues of orphan, The first such step should be to synchronise the upper age limit of those regarded as orphans to the one used for youth especially because up to age 23 or 24 most would still be at school.
+Second, there is need to assess child care system in Botswana with a view of assisting orphan with no family support to have a place to leave their children while at school or looking for employment.
+There are orphans who live under conditions of poverty with their children because they have no one to help them.
 This may lead to a vicious circle of poverty among orphans and their children.
+Lastly, a census results may not be a proper mode to assess the situation of orphans due to the proxy nature of data collection which implies that the situation of orphans is assessed through the reporting of the key respondents and not the orphans themselves.